janephp/janephp/documentation/JsonSchema/usage.rst

 All normalizers respect the ``Symfony\Component\Serializer\Normalizer\NormalizerInterface`` and ``Symfony\Component\Serializer\Normalizer\DenormalizerInterface`` from the `Symfony Serializer Component`_.

-It also generate a ``LazyNormalizer`` class that will act as an usual Symfony Normalizer.
+It also generate a ``JaneObjectNormalizer`` class that will act as an usual Symfony Normalizer.

 Given this configuration::